-My love for custard is known and actually could say very easy that I can never, but never, refuse anything with custard.
+My love for custard is known and I could actually say very easily that I can never, but never, refuse anything with custard.

 I mean..... look at this beauty, it cannot get any better in terms of a dessert, can it?

-• Creme brulee can be made in small ramekins, larger ramekins or in a large ovenproof dish.
-It really depends how you want it to be and look when serving it.
+- Creme brulee can be made in small ramekins, larger ramekins, or in a large ovenproof dish.
+It really depends on how you want it to be and look when serving it.
 Personally, this dessert should always be made in a fairly large dish.
 Large enough for me to dip my head into or even go for a dive in.
-Ha ha – I do love it!
+Haha - I do love it!

 I remember a few years back we were going to this West End restaurant in London, one of the top chef’s restaurants just for this crème brûlée.
 It was the most amazing one I have ever had and this reminds me of that, exactly.
 I believe I have discovered the secret to the best crème brûlée.
 I totally believe it is the salt.

-That makes such a difference giving it a proper definition enhancing the flavours.
+That makes such a difference giving it a proper definition enhancing the flavors.

-Are you put off making this at home because you don’t have the right tool for caramelising the sugar?
+Are you put off making this at home because you don’t have the right tool for caramelizing the sugar?

 Please don’t worry for a second if you don’t have a blowtorch to do this, it can easily be done by using an oven grill.
-See recipe notes for mre details.
+See recipe notes for more details.